Who can apply?

 Arts Tasmania supports museums, galleries and collections to deliver a range of activities that strengthen Tasmania's cultural heritage sector.

-Financial assistance for capital works or the purchase of assets is limited to the following programs:
+Financial assistance for capital works or the purchase of assets or equipment is limited to the following programs: